Build Your Reputation With Testimonials And User Reviews

 Check out the testimonial plugins below:

-Easy Testimonials is a free WordPress plugin that lets you add user testimonials to the sidebar as a widget, or embed them into a Page or Post using a shortcode.
-The Easy Testimonials plugin also lets you add a list of all testimonials or output a random testimonial, and include images with testimonials, which you can use to add a photo of the testimonial author, a logo, etc.
+Easy Testimonials is an easy-to-use free plugin that lets you add testimonials to the sidebar as a widget, or embed them into posts and pages using a shortcode.
+Easy Testimonials also lets you publish a list of all testimonials or output a random testimonial, and include an image with each testimonial, which is great for adding a photo of the testimonial author, their logo, etc.

-The Easy Testimonials plugin also can be upgraded to a “pro” version with additional features and developer support.
+The Easy Testimonials plugin also provides users with a “pro” version that has additional features and plugin support.